-Unfortunately, neither of these options is readily available for the CETP.
-In the first instance, the domestic sewerage from the areas where factories are concentrated is not at all treated.
+Unfortunately, neither of these options is readily available for the textile industries.
+In the first instance, the domestic sewerage from the areas where factories are concentrated in the Tirupur District is not at all treated.

-Secondly, the marine discharge option is impractical for Tirupur district, as the nearest seacoast is at least 600 km away.
-Consequently, the treated effluent is discharged into irrigation and factory premises.
-Although the Noyyal River is within the limits of Tirupur, the PP has not been given the option to either dilute its effluent with city sewerage or use marine discharge.
-Therefore, surface discharge of treated effluent is the method currently employed.
+Secondly, marine discharge (of the treated effluent) option is impractical as the nearest seacoast is at least 250 km from the Tirupur district.
+Accordingly, the treated effluent is discharged as such into the irrigation and factory premises.
+Though Noyyal River is situated within the limits of Tirupur, somehow, the PP has not been offered the choice of either diluting its effluent with city sewerage or marine discharge; so, here surface discharge of treated effluent is resorted to.